octdobre/workspace/Shell Customization/PowerShell/README.md

 3. Install Git for Windows.

 5. Type `echo $profile` in a PowerShell window and find out the location of the profile.
-If profile doesnt exist type `nodepad $profile` and it should create a default one if it doesnt exist.
+If the profile doesn't exist type `code $profile` and it should create a default one if it doesn't exist, otherwise it opens it.

     Example:
     ```
     C:\Users\octdo\Documents\WindowsPowerShell\
     Microsoft.PowerShell_profile.ps1
     ```
-    This is where the powershell profiles need to be copied.
+    This is where the PowerShell profiles need to be copied.

 6. Copy the `.omp.json` theme to the themes folder.